Santa Rosa Hit-And-Run Accident Lawyers

 What To Do After A Hit-And-Run Accident

 Knowing what to do if you ever find yourself injured in a hit-and-run is crucial.
-If you can, take the steps below to secure your well-being and rights to monetary compensation.
+If you can, consider the following steps to protect your well-being and potential legal claim.

-- Make Sure You’re Safe — Check yourself for injuries.
+- Prioritize Your Safety — Check yourself for injuries.
 If it’s safe to do so, move to the side of the road to avoid further accidents.
 However, if moving will worsen your injuries, you should remain where you are.

-- Call 911 — Request for law enforcement and medical responders, especially if you sustain serious injuries.
-Make sure to provide any information that comes to mind that could help identify the hit-and-run driver.
+- Call 911 — Request law enforcement and medical responders, especially if you sustain serious injuries.
+Provide any information that could help identify the hit-and-run driver.
 Our Santa Rosa hit-and-run lawyers can help you obtain a copy of the police report, which you can use later in your claim.

 - Gather Evidence — Take photos and videos of your injuries, any damaged property, skid marks on the road, traffic signs, and other relevant details at the scene.